Cross-Validation with Antithetic Gaussian Randomization: Framework, contributions, and related work

+As a result, our estimator often achieves lower MSE compared to standard cross-validation, where reducing bias can come at the cost of increased variance.
+The stable variance of our method is due to the carefully designed ``antithetic'' correlation structure among the external Gaussian randomization variables. \end{enumerate}

 To the best of our knowledge, this work is the first to investigate the potential of an antithetic Gaussian randomization approach for cross-validation.
-It provides a unique and a computationally efficient solution for reducing bias in the estimation of prediction errors, while maintaining a stable variance.
-Figure~\ref{fig: isotonic mse} showcases the performance of our new cross-validated estimator by comparing its mean squared error (MSE) against that of standard cross-validation estimators.
-In this example, we focus on estimating the prediction error for an isotonic regression problem.
-Our method uses only two train-test repetitions ($K=2$) with $\alpha=0.01$, while classic cross-validation is performed with $K=2$ folds and $K=100$ folds, the latter corresponding to leave-one-out (LOO) cross-validation.
+Figure~\ref{fig: isotonic mse} compares the MSE of our cross-validated estimator with standard cross-validation estimators for computing the prediction error \eqref{estimand: pe} in an isotonic regression problem.
+Given that sample splitting is a widely used strategy for creating independent subsets, we adopt a similar approach to \cite{chaudhuri2023cross} here to implement a variant of the standard cross-validation procedure.
+Our method uses only two train--test repetitions ($K=2$) with $\alpha=0.01$, while standard cross-validation is performed with $K=2$ folds and $K=100$ folds, the latter corresponding to leave-one-out (LOO) cross-validation.
 Remarkably, our estimator achieves a smaller MSE than LOO cross-validation while being $50$ times more computationally efficient.
-More details about this example, along with extensive numerical results that examine the effects of $\alpha$ and $K$, are presented in Section~\ref{sec: experiments}.
+Additional details on this example and extensive numerical results examining the effects of $\alpha$ and $K$ are presented later in Section~\ref{sec: experiments}.